 What is App Academy Open?

 This free coding resource is entirely self-paced and takes approximately 12-16 months to complete.
-The course includes readings, practice projects, video lectures, an interactive coding environment, and access to a community chat.
+The course includes over 1500 hours of materials including readings, practice projects, video lectures, an interactive coding environment, and access to a community chat.

-Beyond just teaching these technologies and programming languages, the course covers many important soft skills that full-stack developers need off the computer, including how to make a portfolio, job search strategies, and resume workshops.
-This makes Open a unique course, when many online resources focus primarily on technology, without providing any real job search help.
+Beyond just teaching these technologies and programming languages, the course teaches many important soft skills that full-stack developers need off the computer.
+For example, the course covers how to make a portfolio, job search strategies, and resume workshops.
+While many online resources focus primarily on technology, Open is unique in that it provides real job search help to its students.

 Simply put, not everyone can succeed with pure self-study in a free course.
-While learning on your own for over a year takes strong motivation, an even deeper issue is that many students need in-person advice and mentoring.
+Learning on your own for over a year takes strong motivation.
+Another challenge of self-teaching is that it lacks valuable in-person advice and mentoring.
 While a solid curriculum alone is powerful, sometimes if you’re stuck on a difficult concept or project there is no avenue to ask specific questions.

-This plan is competitively priced at $30/month.
-Students that take this option are estimated to complete the course a full 4-6 months earlier than those without.
-Students can upgrade from the free plan to the mentorship plan whenever they like in the course, meaning that every student can start for free, and upgrade later if they find they need this help.
+The mentorship plan is competitively priced at $30/month.
+Students that take this option are estimated to complete the course a full 4-6 months earlier than those without it.
+They can upgrade from the free plan to the mentorship plan whenever they like.

-Students can also upgrade to the full-time online course, which provides daily video demos, live Q&A instruction, live lectures from App Academy instructors, white-boarding, and career services.
-The full-time course is also completed much quicker with a structured pace, getting students ready to find and start a job in just 24 weeks.
+App Academy students can also upgrade to the full-time online course.
+This full-time option provides daily video demos, live Q&A instruction, live lectures from instructors, white-boarding, and career services.
+The full-time course is also completed much quicker with a structured pace, preparing students to find and start a job in just 24 weeks.
 Finally, the full-time course costs nothing upfront, and students only have to pay after they’re hired as a developer.

 What Do Alumni Have to Say about Open?